Postdoctoral Researcher or Scientist

 - Metabolic heterogeneity

-Candidates can apply to this position either as postdoctoral scholar (0-3 years post-PhD; $60,000/year) or research scientist (4 or more years post-PhD; salary commensurate with experience).
+Candidates can apply to this position either as postdoctoral researcher (0-3 years post-PhD) or research scientist (4 or more years post-PhD).
+The lab is looking for candidates who are:

 - Passionate about cancer research